 Matt Weber, owner of Clark’s Car Care, Naperville, IL

 Customers should ALWAYS test drive with someone at the repair facility to show the problem, such as which light is on, or to point out any noises.
-Most of the errors and poor communication starts at the front desk plus men are bad communicators.
+Most of the errors and poor communication starts at the front desk.

 It’s a good idea to meet the actual person who is working on your car; that person is responsible for your safety, and for where you money is going.
 Customers rarely get to actually meet their mechanics, maybe because they don’t always have the best people skills.
 But often times when you say “Hi,” and meet the person, it becomes more personal, and is not just about a car.
 They might just do a better job for you too.

 John Gardner, ASE-certified master mechanic, host of Velocity TV’s TechGarage & award-winning instructor at Chipola College in Marianna, FL